-P series grants are large, multi-research, and long term programs, generally involving several scientists in an organized way to work on various aspects of far-reaching research project towards the specific common goal of the whole venture.
+P series grants are large, multi-research, and long-term programs, generally involving several scientists in an organized way to work on various aspects of a far-reaching research projects towards the specific common goal of the whole venture.
 It is further explained by the NIH designated activity codes to clarify the reach, purpose, and procedure of program project and center grants:

 - P01 Research Program Project Grant

 P01: It provides assistance to support a system of research project activities.
 In other words, an extensive common theme research project is subdivided into relatively smaller various projects.
 P01 also serves as an Investigator-Initiated Program Project PI, who brings in a group of other independent investigators utilizing common resources and knowledge aiming to contribute towards the singular central research focus or goal.

 P20: An exploratory grant is a self-explanatory award that provides monetary assistance to support development planning, preliminary facts and figures, and group meetings required to undertake a wide-ranging multi-project program.